 Here’s the April 2021 guide to the night sky!
-From April 15 to 17, use the crescent Moon to spot Mars.
-Earth Day brings a meteor shower.
-And the month ends with the first of two Supermoons this year!
-See Bob Berman’s highlights and viewing tips.
+Earth Day brings a meteor shower and the month ends with the first of two Supermoons this year!
+Bob Berman tells us what’s up in the sky this month with helpful viewing tips.

 Sky Watch April 2021